bbozhev/system-tools/README.md

 system-tools
 ============
-Multiple system-tools, used for production support or maintenance
+Old scripts collection, trash from folders over the years ,  used for stuff ....